-APA members and PAS subscribers can download nearly 100 reports published since 1994; others may purchase PDFs of these reports for $25 each.
+APA members and PAS subscribers can download more than 100 reports; others may purchase PDFs of these reports for $25 each.
 Select titles, including many historic reports (1–241), are open to all.

 598. Commercial Corridor Redevelopment Strategies.
 Luis Núñez.
 2021.
 188pp.

 597. Using Drones in Planning Practice.
 Ric Stephens, Rob Dannenberg, Wendie Kellington, and Patrick Sherman.
 2020.
 113pp.